tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 while engineers work with the DSL.

-Engineers should use tools written in purely functional languages like Haskell and PureScript to keep engineering standards, as they will give the security requirements by enforcing a DSL with efficient machine implementations.
+Engineers should use tools written in purely functional languages like Haskell and PureScript to keep engineering standards since programs will meet the security requirements by enforcing a DSL capable of rigorous and efficient machine-level implementations if needed.

 While I will start updating the new MathSwe Ops project by experimenting with its MVP repository, I'll keep reviewing open standard tools that can help MSW